-The school has an SLA with ACS (Doncaster) who are contracted to manage the technical upkeep of the school's computer systems.
-Internet filtering is in place to ensure that unsuitable/unsafe websites cannot be accessed by children.
+The school has an SLA with an ICT Service Provider, ADEPT who are contracted one morning a week to manage the technical upkeep of the school's computer systems.
+Internet filtering and broadband provided by RM is in place to ensure that unsuitable/unsafe websites cannot be accessed by children.
 All systems have anti-virus, anti-spy ware and anti-spam ware software and firewalls installed, which are automatically updated to ensure that all networks remain up-to-date and safe.